- Construction Activities

 - Submit a Comment

-Two public scoping meetings were held by the County of Riverside (County) in September 2011 to inform the community about the Cajalco Road Project and the County’s intent to prepare an Environmental Impact Report (EIR), and see input on the proposed project and issues to be addressed in the EIR.
+In September 2011, two public scoping meetings were held by the Riverside County Transportation Department (County) to inform the community about the Cajalco Road Widening Project, the County’s intent to prepare an Environmental Impact Report (EIR), and seek input on the proposed project and issues to be addressed in the EIR.

 The meetings were well attended and valuable information was both shared with and received from the community.

-Copies of the presentation materials are available for download from the “Public Documents” section of this project web site.
+Copies of the public meeting notices are also available for download from the “Public Documents” section of this project web site.

-Comments on the NOI from the public and agencies will be requested.
-Additional agencies will be invited to provide input to the development of the project.
-The result of this process will be one environmental document that will address the requirements of the California Environmental Quality Act (CEQA) and NEPA, an EIR/EIS that will be produced and available for review and comment.
+Comments and input from the public and agencies on the project will continue to be welcomed by the County.
+The County is also seeking to continue to engage the public and agencies in the development and environmental review of the project with local meeting opportunities and through agency coordination.
+The result of this public and agency input process will be one environmental document that will address the requirements of the California Environmental Quality Act (CEQA) and NEPA, an EIR/EIS that will be produced and available for review and comment.

-Information on the dates and times for the public meetings will be provided in several ways:
+Information on continuing opportunities for input on the project will be provided in several ways:

 - On this website